Valuation

 Market Price per Share ÷ Earnings per Share (EPS)

-How to interpret: A high P/E (above 25-30) may indicate the stock is overvalued or that investors expect high future growth.
+How to interpret: A high P/E (above 25–30) may indicate the stock is overvalued or that high future growth is expected.
 A low P/E (below 15) may suggest undervaluation or concerns about the company.
-Always compare P/E within the same industry — IT companies typically have higher P/E than banking stocks.
+Always compare P/E within the same industry.

 P/E (TTM)